JakovFreund/tabletop-assistant/tasks.md

 - players can also ping consumables (prints clickable heal/addStatusEffect, consume item, TurnResource costs)

 #### MAP TAB
-- AC style vantage points for map discovery
+- fog of war + AC style vantage points for map discovery (or more like elden ring map location that discovers an entire area but instead its a vantage point) - make it distinct on the map